 But it wasn’t just that; the questions they asked, the ideas they offered, the way they stretched my thinking, and the way that they challenged me to imagine what could be possible with my idea made me hungry for more.
 Before they even finished signing me up, I was convinced that we were a perfect match and I was lucky to say yes to this opportunity despite the emotional upheaval that had just occurred in my life.

 In retrospect, they told me everything I wanted to hear and more: They believed in me, they believed in my idea, and together, we were not only going to help people, we were going to make a living at it.
-“We aren’t looking for a sale, we are looking for a long term partnership with you,” they told me and I was grateful.
-After that first meeting, I cried in my car.
-I thought of my mom and told her, “You’re going to be so proud.”
+“We aren’t looking for a sale,” they told me.
+“We are looking for a long term partnership with you.”
+That day, I cried in my car.
+I thought of my mom and told her, “You’re going to be so proud of me.”

-Everything they asked of me, I delivered early, but now, they would tell me about the difficulties they were up against and money was the solution.
-I trusted them and followed their advice, after all, they were on my side, right?
-In the back of my mind, I started to wonder, why they wouldn’t have worked those issues out in advance, but quickly dismissed the doubt with the explanations that they had already provided.
+Everything they asked of me, I delivered early, but now, they were jammed up and getting behind.
+They would tell me all about the difficulties they were up against and more money – namely mine – was the only solution.
+I trusted them and followed their advice.
+After all, they were on my side, right?
+In the back of my mind, I started to wonder, why they hadn’t worked out those challenges in advance.
+However, I quickly dismissed my rising doubt by accepting the explanations that they had already provided.

 My uneasiness started to grow as I was informed of delay after delay, but as long as I had their assurances, I would keep working and trusting that everything would work out.
 I shot videos, wrote descriptions and kept checking in.
 Finally, they said they would have a working copy of my app!
 I was so thrilled that I brought my daughter with me to the meeting so we could try it together.